-Apply for Workers Compensation temporary disability by contacting your employer immediately after becoming sick or injured while on the job.
-They should provide you with the appropriate documents to file your claim during recovery.
+Apply for Workers’ Compensation temporary disability by contacting your employer immediately after becoming sick or injured while on the job.
+They should provide the appropriate documents to file your claim during recovery.

-Many more can get disability for a brief period after surgery, provided they bought a supplemental insurance program before getting sick or hurt off the job.
+Many more can get disability briefly after surgery, provided they bought a supplemental insurance program before getting sick or hurt off the job.
 Many employers offer this benefit and allow employees to pay the premiums through a payroll deduction.